-The general aim of our group is to understand the pathophysiology of Planar Cell Polarity (PCP) in mammals, and more specifically to identify and define the molecular and cellular mechanisms of PCP, and the consequences of early and late deletion of PCP signaling.
+The general objective of our group is to understand the pathophysiology of planar cell polarity (PCP) in mammals, and more specifically to identify and define the molecular and cellular mechanisms of PCP, and the consequences of the early and late suppression of PCP signalling.

-PCP is mostly understood and studied in epithelia, and notably the inner ear, which is accepted as one of the best model to analyze PCP in mammals.
-It is more challenging to understand how PCP mechanisms affect non-epithelial cells such as neurons or glial cells, because of the absence of a referent epithelial plane, and the inherent 3D structure of the brain.
-We know however that mutations in PCP genes affect dramatically the nervous system, and some have been associated with neurodevelopmental disorders (autism syndrome disorders), sensory impairments and neurological disorders (epilepsy or ataxia).
-In 2011, we created the "Planar Polarity and Plasticity" team which combines complementary expertises and uses an epithelial model (the cochlea) in order to decipher and study the role(s) of PCP signaling in mammalian brain, during development and in adulthood.
-This original combination of scientific expertise (epithelial and neuronal), together with a multidisciplinary approach of PCP integrating cellular, developmental and functional approaches and a series of specific conditional mutants has allowed our group to significantly contribute to the understanding of how PCP signaling regulates critical processes such as cytoskeleton dynamic, neuronal dendritic arborization, synaptogenesis, and synaptic plasticity.
-We have also shown that modification of PCP protein can be involved in learning and social deficit, opening new insight on the pathophysiological process of cognitive perturbances.
+PCP is mainly understood and studied in the epithelium, and in particular the inner ear, which is accepted as one of the best models for analyzing PCP in mammals.
+It is more difficult to understand how the mechanisms of PCP affect non-epithelial cells such as neurons or glial cells, due to the absence of a reference epithelial plane and the inherent 3D structure of the brain.
+However, we do know that mutations in PCP genes significantly affect the nervous system, and some have been associated with neurodevelopmental disorders (autistic syndrome disorders), sensory impairments and neurological disorders (epilepsy or ataxia).
+In 2011, we created the "Planar Polarity and Plasticity" team, which combines complementary expertise and uses an epithelial model (the cochlea) to decipher and study the role(s) of PCP signalling in mammalian brains, during their development and in adulthood.
+This original combination of scientific expertise (epithelial and neuronal), combined with a multidisciplinary approach to PCP integrating cellular, developmental and functional approaches and a series of specific conditional mutants, has enabled our group to contribute significantly to the understanding of how PCP signalling regulates critical processes such as cytoskeletal dynamics, dendritic neuronal arborization, synaptogenesis, synaptic plasticity.
+We have also shown that the modification of the PCP protein can be involved in learning and social deficit, opening up new perspectives on the pathophysiological process of cognitive disorders.

-These goals have been achieved thanks to the solid expertise of our group in cell biology and development, the strong local and international network of collaborators, and the state-of-the-art facilities in Magendie or in the Bordeaux Neurocampus.
+These objectives were achieved thanks to the solid expertise of our group in biology and cell development, the solid local and international network of collaborators and the state-of-the-art facilities at Magendie or the Neurocampus in Bordeaux.